From clones to cm-monoids: Abstract

 \section{Abstract}

 Clones of functions play a foundational role in both universal algebra and theoretical computer science.
-In this work, we introduce \emph{clone merge monoids} (cm-monoids), a unifying one-sorted algebraic framework that integrates abstract clones, clone algebras (previously introduced by the first and the third author), and Neumann’s $\aleph_0$-abstract clones, while modelling the interplay of infinitary operations.
-Cm-monoids combine a monoid structure with a new algebraic structure called merge algebra, capturing essential properties of infinite sequences of operations.
-We establish a categorical equivalence between clone algebras and finitely-ranked cm-monoids.
-This equivalence yields by restriction a three-fold equivalence between abstract clones, finite-dimensional clone algebras, and finite-dimensional, finitely ranked cm-monoids, and is itself obtained by restriction from a categorical equivalence between \emph{partial infinitary clone algebras} (which generalise clone algebras) and extensional cm-monoids.
-In a companion work, we develop the theory of modules over cm-monoids, offering a unified approach to polymorphisms and invariant relations, in the hope of providing new insights into algebraic structures and CSP complexity theory.
+In this work, we introduce the variety of \emph{clone merge monoids} (cm-monoids), a unifying one-sorted algebraic framework that integrates abstract clones, clone algebras and Neumann's abstract $\aleph_0$-clones.
+Cm-monoids combine a monoid structure with a new algebraic structure called merge algebra, capturing essential properties of infinite sequences of functions.
+We establish a categorical equivalence between clone algebras and finitely ranked cm-monoids.
+This equivalence yields by restriction a three-fold equivalence between abstract clones, finite-dimensional clone algebras, and finite-dimensional, finitely ranked cm-monoids, and is itself obtained by restriction from a categorical equivalence between \emph{partial infinitary clone algebras} (which generalise clone algebras and abstract $\aleph_0$-clones) and extensional cm-monoids.